Germaine Greer: Melbourne

-Greer was born in Melbourne to a Catholic family, the elder of two girls followed by a boy.
-Her father, called himself Eric Reginald ("Reg") Greer, he told her he had been born in South Africa, but she learned after his death that he was born Robert Hamilton King in Launceston, Tasmania.
+Germaine Greer was born on 29 January 1939 in Melbourne to a Catholic family, the elder of two girls followed by a boy.
+Her father called himself Eric Reginald ("Reg") Greer; he told her he had been born in South Africa, but she learned after his death that he was born Robert Hamilton King in Launceston, Tasmania.
 She also learned he was christened Robert Henry Eric Ernest Hambert.
 He and her mother, Margaret ("Peggy") May Lafrank, had married in March 1937; Reg converted to Catholicism before the wedding.
 Peggy was a milliner and Reg a newspaper-advertising salesman.
 Despite her Catholic upbringing and her father's open antisemitism, Greer became convinced that her father was secretly of Jewish heritage.
 She believed her grandmother had been a Jewish woman named Rachel Weiss, but admits that she probably made this up out of an "intense longing to be Jewish."
 Despite not knowing whether she had any Jewish ancestry, Greer "felt Jewish" and began to involve herself in the Jewish community.
 She learned Yiddish, joined a Jewish theatre group, and dated Jewish men.
-In addition to English, Greer had learnt three European languages by the age of 12.

 The family lived in the Melbourne suburb of Elwood, at first in a rented flat in Docker Street, near the beach, then in another rented flat on the Esplanade.
 In January 1942 Greer's father joined the Second Australian Imperial Force; after training with the Royal Australian Air Force, he worked on ciphers for the British Royal Air Force in Egypt and Malta.
 Greer attended St Columba's Catholic Primary School in Elwood from February 1943—the family was by then living at 57 Ormond Road, Elwood—followed by Sacred Heart Parish School, Sandringham, and Holy Redeemer School, Ripponlea.